elibtronic/AOYTK/README.md

 ## Documentation

-[Walkthrough]() - Comprehensive look at the steps involved in going from Web Archive to Completed Analysis
+[Tutorials]() - Comprehensive look at the steps involved in going from Web Archive to Completed Analysis

 [API Docs](html/aoytk.md) - Listing of all of the objects and functions in the **aoytk** object